The Osterman Weekend (film): Alpha to Omega: Exposing The Osterman Weekend

-Remake
+Potential remake

 In May 2007, it was reported Summit Entertainment as part of its transition to a "full service studio" was developing a new adaptation of The Osterman Weekend from the first film's producers William N. Panzer and Peter S. Davis with Simon Kinberg slated to write and make his directorial debut with the film.
 Initially Summit intended to start shooting in late 2007, but the film entered development hell with reports in October 2009 stating the film was still "in development".
 In September 2010, it was reported that Jesse Wigutow was providing re-writes for the film with Kinberg having since stepped back into a producer's role and Robert Schwentke now slated to direct.
 In February 2012, it was reported Brian Kirk was now in talks to direct the film.
 After 2012 no further updates were given on the status of the remake.